-When a medical professional or a hospital administers inadequate care that harms a patient, a malpractice lawsuit could provide the injured with some potential for financial relief.
+When a medical professional or a hospital administers inadequate care that harms a patient, filing a malpractice lawsuit with the help of a skilled attorney could provide the injured with some potential for financial relief.
 Malpractice suits can be complex and going up against the healthcare community can be intimidating, but you do not have to do it alone.
-Consult with a Kenosha medical malpractice lawyer as soon as you discover your injury to get a head start on your claim.
+Consult with a Kenosha medical malpractice lawyer at the Law Offices of R.F.
+Wittmeyer, Ltd. as soon as you discover your injury to get a head start on your claim.

 Failure to Meet Standard of Care Triggers Liability

 An unfortunate medical outcome may not be a reason to bring a medical malpractice lawsuit.
 Poor results can occur even when a medical professional renders exemplary care.
 What distinguishes an unsatisfactory outcome from medical malpractice is if the professionals met the prevailing standard of care.

 What is the Standard of Care for Medical Professionals?

 The standard of care reflects what a similarly trained professional would offer under the same circumstances.
 It does not require treatment equal to what a renowned expert in the condition would offer, or even the best available care in the area.
 A medical professional commits malpractice when they fail to provide treatment that complies with what one would reasonably expect from a similarly qualified person.